Understanding Saint Kitts and Nevis Weather Year-Round

 Shoulder Season and Summer Transition: May to July

 May and June occupy a unique position in the Saint Kitts and Nevis calendar.
-These months fall outside the official Atlantic hurricane season (which begins in June) but sit between peak season and the more active summer months.
-Temperatures warm slightly, and rainfall increases, but these months remain less predictable than winter.
+May falls just before, and June marks the start of, the official Atlantic hurricane season.
+Both sit between peak season and the more active summer months.
+Average temperatures warm slightly, and rainfall increases, but these months remain less predictable than winter.

 However, occasional afternoon showers are more likely, and the islands feel noticeably busier as early summer school holidays approach.